ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 There are two ways in which they are likely to deceive you:

 - **Selling you a scam token**, which may look like the legitimate token you want to purchase, but are issued by the scammers and worth nothing.
 - **Tricking you into signing bad transactions**, usually by directing you into their own user interface.
-Alternatively, the try to get you to give their contracts an allowance on your ERC-20 tokens or to expose sensitive information that gives them access to your assets.
+They mignt try to get you into giving their contracts an allowance on your ERC-20 tokens, exposing sensitive information that gives them access to your assets, etc..
 These user interfaces might be near-perfect clones of honest sites, but with hidden tricks.

 To illustrate what scam tokens are, and how to identify them, we are going to look at an example of one: [`wARB`](https://etherscan.io/token/0xb047c8032b99841713b8e3872f06cf32beb27b82).
 This token attempts to look like the legitimate [`ARB`](https://etherscan.io/address/0xb50721bcf8d664c30412cfbc6cf7a15145234ad1) token.